arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 ## Essential is better than Collateral
-I might be a voice outside the chorus, but I think Collateral Properties are a bit overrated &mdash and often excessively feared.
+I might be a voice outside the chorus, but I think Collateral Properties are a bit overrated &mdash; and often excessively feared.

 Many PBT tutorials start with the infamous reversal of a list example.
-I've never being completely happy with the classical implementation, because it is based on a Collateral Property:
+I've never being completely happy with the classical implementation, exactly because it is based on a Collateral Property.
+The idea is that reversing a list can be tested observing that reversing the reversal of a list gives back the original list:

 ```csharp
 [Property]